Asymptotic behavior for multi-scale SDEs with monotonicity coefficients driven by L\'evy processes: Introduction

 where $C$ is a constant depending on $T, |x|, |y|, p$ and $\bar{X}$ is the solution of the corresponding averaged equation (see \eref{AR1} below).
 Furthermore, for some proper function $\phi$, we obtain

-where $\bar{X}$ is the solution of the another averaged equation (see \eref{AR2} below).
+where $\bar{X}$ is the solution of another averaged equation (see \eref{AR2} below).
 This means that the strong and weak convergence orders are $1/2$ and $1$ respectively, which are the optimal convergence orders.

 It is worth pointing out an independent interest of the paper is that the coefficient $b(x,y)$ satisfies the monotonicity condition and polynomial growth with respect to $x$ and $y$ respectively, such as the form $b(x,y)=-|x|^2 x +x+|y|^2 y$ (see Example 2.7 below for detailed discussion).
-As far as we know, there seems less results in this topic, even in the case of the Wiener noises.
-Comparison with \cite{LRSX1}, where Liu. et. al. have proved the strong averaging principle holds without the convergence order for a class of SDEs with locally Lipschitz coefficients, we here achieve the optimal strong convergence order 1/2.
-Comparison with \cite{CDGOS2022}, where Crisan et. al. study the optimal weak convergence order $1$ in the sense of \emph{uniform in time} for multi-scale SDEs with locally-Lipschitz coefficients, we here obtain the optimal strong convergence order $1/2$ and the driven noises can be the general L\'{e}vy processes.
-To the best knowledge, it seems the first result about the optimal strong convergence rate for SDEs with monotonicity coefficients.
+As far as we know, there seems to be few results on this topic, even in the case of the Wiener noises.
+Compare with \cite{LRSX1}, where Liu. et. al. have proved the strong averaging principle holds without the convergence order for a class of SDEs with locally Lipschitz coefficients, we here achieve the optimal strong convergence order 1/2.
+Compare with \cite{CDGOS2022}, where Crisan et. al. study the optimal weak convergence order $1$ in the sense of \emph{uniform in time} for multi-scale SDEs with locally-Lipschitz coefficients, we here obtain the optimal strong convergence order $1/2$ and the driving noises can be the general L\'{e}vy processes.
+To the best of our knowledge, it seems the first result about the optimal strong convergence rate for SDEs with monotonicity coefficients.